 “In areas where there is a need to protect character, local authorities have the power to make an Article 4 direction to remove permitted development rights and require planning applications.
 There are 15 Article 4 directions currently in place that relate to patterned brickwork and one relating to a locally listed building (plus two which restrict conversions from a house to an HMO) and the Council will continue to consider the implementation of Article 4 directions, particularly in areas where special historic character is threatened.
 There is potential to use Local Development Orders (LDOs) in combination with Article 4 Directions in order to allow owners to reinstate features that reflect historic character without having to submit a planning application.”

-There was however no visible list of the buildings with A4Ds, and as Jesse Terrace did not have patterned brickwork we knew the explanation that “..the Article 4s have been applied to all groups of buildings listed to preserve their Patterned or decorative brickwork” was not correct.
+There was however no visible list of the buildings with A4Ds… so what was the point in having them?
+As Jesse Terrace did not have patterned brickwork we knew the explanation that “..the Article 4s have been applied to all groups of buildings listed to preserve their Patterned or decorative brickwork” was not correct.
 It was also unhelpful for the buildings not to be listed clearly anywhere; not only would home owners not be on alert but Council officers would not be able to apply “the law”.

 In 2002 a member of Reading Civic Society received a document from the Planning Department of RBC which listed 11 streets with A4 Directions and added 3 others – a total of 14.
 The document signed by Harry Tee, Chief Executive of RBC is dated January 1988.
 Article 4 – Letter from CE Harry Tee 22 Jan 1988.
 It details that 4 Streets were removed , confirms 11 and adds 3.